What Happens to Your Website When You Quit Blogging?

 At some points, you simply run out of one or the other.
 A few tight months can mean that you don't have a very high budget to pay for your blogging.
 Alternatively, busy months can mean you have less time to manage the blog.
 When you don't have the resources to balance the scales, sometimes the blog needs to be the thing to go.

-Financial Cost of Blogging
+Financial Cost Of Blogging

 In this case, it's often a good idea to dial back on your blogging, maybe to a post every couple of weeks rather than a couple of posts a week, but it really comes down to the math of your situation.